 The Capital Rules also require a capital conservation buffer designed to absorb losses during periods of economic stress.
 The capital conservation buffer is composed entirely of CET1, on top of these minimum risk-weighted asset ratios.
 In addition, the Capital Rules provide for a countercyclical capital buffer that is applicable only to advanced approaches banking organizations, which does not include the Company or the Bank.

-The implementation of the capital conservation buffer began on January 1, 2016 at the 0.625% level and is being phased in over a three-year period (increasing by 0.625% on each subsequent January 1, until it reaches 2.5% on January 1, 2019).
-When fully phased-in, the Capital Rules will require an additional capital conservation buffer of 2.5% of CET1, effectively resulting in minimum ratios of (i) 7% CET1 to risk-weighted assets, (ii) 8.5% Tier 1 capital to risk-weighted assets, and (iii) 10.5% total capital to risk-weighted assets.
+The implementation of the capital conservation buffer began on January 1, 2016 and was phased in over a three-year period until it reached 2.5% on January 1, 2019.
+As a result, the Capital Rules now require an additional capital conservation buffer of 2.5% of CET1, effectively resulting in minimum ratios of (i) 7% CET1 to risk-weighted assets, (ii) 8.5% Tier 1 capital to risk-weighted assets, and (iii) 10.5% total capital to risk-weighted assets.